DaanDeMeyer/reproc/README.md

 ## Unknown errors

-There are lots of things that can go wrong when working with child processes. reproc tries to unify the different platform errors as much as possible but this is an ongoing effort.
+Lots of things can go wrong when working with child processes. reproc tries to unify the different platform errors as much as possible but this is an ongoing effort.
 In particular, the Windows Win32 documentation mostly does not specify what errors a function can throw.
-As a result, when an error occurs on Windows reproc will usually return `REPROC_UNKNOWN_ERROR`.
-To get more information reproc provides a function `process_system_error` which returns actual system error.
+As a result, when an error occurs on Windows reproc will usually return `REPROC_UNKNOWN_ERROR` (C++:
+`reproc::UNKNOWN_ERROR`).
+To get more information reproc provides a function `reproc_system_error` (C++: `reproc::system_error`) which returns actual system error.
 Use this function to retrieve the actual system error and file an issue with the system error and the reproc function that returned it.
 This way we can identify unknown errors and add them to reproc.

 ## Gotcha's

-- (POSIX) On POSIX a parent process is required to wait on a child process (using `reproc_wait`) that has exited before all resources related to that process can be freed by the kernel.
+- (POSIX) On POSIX a parent process is required to wait on a child process (using `reproc_wait`) that has exited before all resources related to that process can be released by the kernel.
 If the parent doesn't wait on a child process after it exits, the child process becomes a [zombie process](https://en.wikipedia.org/wiki/Zombie_process).